 The house was the home of several important families from that time, including lawyer Mr Christopher Lethbridge, when it was known as ‘Lower Madford’, then by Mr J Darke; Mrs Horwood (grandmother of Edward Archer, esq.), also lived in this grand old house before the Dingley family who lived here into the 1960’s

 In 1962, after the death of widow Mrs Enid Dingley, the house was put up for sale and was purchased by Mr Gillbard, Trevozah Barton, South Petherwin, who stated he intended to retain what he could of the beautiful decoration in the building.

 The business was sold to Mr & Mrs Statton of Egloskerry in 1991, and in whose stewardship the hotel had flourished into one of the town’s flagship hostelries.
 In August 2013 the Statton family sold the hotel to the Dunlavy family who in turn wanted to close the hotel business down and turn the house into a series of flats.
 Alexander Dunlavey, a director of the company, said in a statement to the council that the use of Eagle House as a hotel with a function room did not conform to the locality, led to increased noise and traffic issues, and had a detrimental effect on the surrounding residential properties.
-However this was subsequently turned down by Cornwall Council planning and the business is now for sale again through licensed property specialists Stonesmith of Exeter.
+However this was subsequently turned down by Cornwall Council planning and the business was put up for sale again through licensed property specialists Stonesmith of Exeter.
 It has now been purchased and again running as a hotel and event business.